How to Choose Your Recruiter Assistant

 After evaluating your business’ unique challenges and inefficiencies, desired metrics, and long-term goals, take a look at your options.
 Each of the following solutions offers something a little bit different, and I’ve only highlighted a handful of the assistants out there.

 - Wade & Wendy – the 24/7, 2-in-1 assistant.

 First, meet Wendy, “your team’s newest recruiter”.
-Recruitment consultants can create assignments for Wendy to engage passive candidates, screen active candidates, and automatically coordinate next steps with qualified candidates.
-Wendy claims to increase qualified talent by 20 per cent, and 80 per cent of Wendy-recommended talent receives per interview.
+Recruiters can create assignments for Wendy to engage passive candidates, screen active candidates, and automatically coordinate next steps with qualified candidates.
+Wendy claims to increase qualified talent by 20 percent, and 80 percent of Wendy-recommended talent receives per interview.

 Next, meet Wade, your team’s “personalised Career Advisor”.
-Wade grows with candidates and their professional goals, helping them to find opportunities based on their unique experiences, skills, and interests.
+Wade grows with candidates and their professional goals, and helps them to find opportunities based on their unique experiences, skills, and interests.

 AllyO adds value and customisation to recruiter workflows through automation, without completely taking away old school forms of personalised, one-on-one outreach.
 Plus, it has extended functionalities like calendar integration and scheduling.

 If a recruiter wants to check in with a contractor, AllyO allows the recruiter to pulse check on an individual basis through text, web chat, text-based pulse surveys, and maintain constant engagement with those contractors.

 - Mya – the highly personalised conversational AI assistant.

 Mya builds trust and candidate engagement at every stage of the recruiting cycle through real, dynamic conversations.
 Use Mya for sourcing and reactivation, career site engagement, screening & shortlisting, scheduling & coordination, onboarding & retention, and mobility & redeployment.